Chrome Division

-Chrome Division is a Norwegian heavy metal band formed in 2004 by Shagrath, the lead vocalist of symphonic black metal band Dimmu Borgir.
-Its current lineup consists of him on rhythm guitar, along with Eddie Guz as the vocalist, Mr Damage on lead guitar and Tony White on drums.
-The band plays biker metal and has released five albums, Doomsday Rock 'n Roll in 2006, Booze, Broads and Beelzebub in 2008, 3rd Round Knockout in 2011, Infernal Rock Eternal in 2014, and One Last Ride in 2015, the band has announced that their fifth album is their last album.
+Chrome Division is a Norwegian rock band formed in 2004.
+The current lineup consists of founding member Shagrath (also of Dimmu Borgir) on rhythm guitar, along with Eddie Guz as the vocalist, Mr Damage on lead guitar and Tony White on drums.
+The band has released five albums through Nuclear Blast: Doomsday Rock 'n Roll in 2006, Booze, Broads and Beelzebub in 2008, 3rd Round Knockout in 2011, Infernal Rock Eternal in 2014, and One Last Ride in 2018.
+The band announced that their fifth album would be their last.

+As of early 2024/2025, no new album has been officially released beyond One Last Ride, and no widely reported announcements confirm a concrete follow-up.
+However, the band’s social media indicates ongoing presence and suggests they have not fully disbanded.

 History

 Formation

-The idea for the band was conceived by Shagrath and Stian Arnesen, then of Dimmu Borgir, in 1999.
+The idea for the band was conceived by Shagrath (Stian Thoresen) and Lex Icon (Stian Arnesen), both members of Dimmu Borgir at the time, in 1999.
 This consisted of the two musicians jamming after Dimmu Borgir rehearsals.
-With Shagrath on guitars and Arnesen (or "Lex Icon") on drums, they recorded some material, but could take it no further due to their commitments to their other bands.
-Shagrath later claimed that Dimmu Borgir will always be his priority.
+With Shagrath on guitars and Lex Icon on drums, they recorded some material, but could take it no further due to their commitments to their other bands.
+Shagrath later said that Dimmu Borgir will always be his priority.

 It was not until mid-2004 that the band was properly formed.
 Shagrath and Lex Icon once again met up, and by this time Lex Icon had left Dimmu Borgir and founded The Kovenant.
 Shagrath had free time due to Dimmu Borgir taking a break after Ozzfest.
 Shagrath got in contact with bassist Björn Luna (of Ashes to Ashes) and invited him to join them.
 The trio formed the base of Chrome Project.
-Luna then contacted Eddie Guz (of The Carburetors) who joined as vocalist, after Jarle Bernhoft of Span, had to decline.
-Ricky Black, was the final member to be drafted in, this time as a guitarist.
-Shortly afterwards, Lex Icon was replaced with Tony White of Minis Tirith, because he was missing a large number of practice sessions, which was holding the band back.
-The band stated that there were "no hard feelings".
+Luna then contacted Eddie Guz (of The Carburetors) who joined as vocalist, after Jarle Bernhoft of Span had to decline.
+Guitarist Ricky Black was the final member to be drafted in.
+Shortly afterwards, Lex Icon was replaced with drummer Tony White of Minis Tirith, because he was missing a large number of practice sessions, which was holding the band back.
+Although Shagrath has said that he never meant for Chrome Division to be a side project, many critics have referred to it as such.
 Björn Luna has stated that he considers Chrome Division to be a "proper band" rather than a side project.